jgoldfar/pandoc-nbconvert-docker/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/jgoldfar/pandoc-docker-bibtex.svg) ![Docker Pulls](https://img.shields.io/docker/pulls/jgoldfar/pandoc-docker-bibtex.svg)](https://hub.docker.com/r/jgoldfar/pandoc-docker-bibtex/)

 [Docker](https://www.docker.io/) container for the source distribution of [Pandoc](http://johnmacfarlane.net/pandoc), with Latex tools installed.
+In particular, this image is meant to allow compilation of PDF files directly from TeX, as well as conversion of TeX to other, open formats such as HTML.

     docker run jgoldfar/pandoc-docker-bibtex